Types of Pricing Strategies in Marketing: A Quick Guide

 7) Skimming Pricing

-You can adopt the skimming pricing strategy to offer innovative and fresh products to customers at higher prices.
+You can adapt the skimming pricing strategy to offer innovative and fresh products to customers at higher prices.
 But you need to reduce the price of the product gradually as the consumer demand declines.
 Many companies adopt this pricing model to increase profits by offering new models of devices and gadgets at higher prices.
 You must remember that the pricing model often impacts the reputation of a brand adversely as the existing customers recognize the additional and fake pricing margin.

 8) Penetration Pricing